 The back should be straight at all times, not arched, with the torso perpendicular to the ground at the starting and final position.

-It is considered to be one of the most effective exercises of all times for both strength and mass building, and a compound move that involves many major muscle groups.
+It is considered to be one of the most effective exercises of all time for both strength and mass building, and a compound move that involves many major muscle groups.

-Hence, it is crucial that you practice with very light weights until you get the form right with a full range of motion, both concentric (lifting the bar up) and eccentric (lowering it down).
+Hence, it is crucial that you practice with very light weights until you get the form right with a full range of motion for both concentric (lifting the bar up) and eccentric (lowering it down).